 - Horse or pony is led by a parent

 - By appointment

 The lunge line is a long rope.
 The riding instructor directs the horse over this lunge.
-The riding student can concentrate completely on his seat and his aids.
+The student can concentrate on his seat and his aids.
 This is especially suitable for beginners, but also as seat training for advanced riders.
-At first the student rides without reins and partly without stirrups to find the balance in all gaits.
+At first, riding is done without reins and sometimes without stirrups, in order to find balance in all gaits.
 Later, light trotting is practiced with stirrups.
-When this fits, the reins are added and one learns to hold the reins correctly.
+When that sits, the reins are added and you learn to hold the reins properly.
 Recommended age 8 years.

 |25 minutes for CHF|

 For advanced riders who can move at a walk and trot, possibly canter, with independent rein control.
-In the group we will continue to work on the correct giving of aid, seat and rein control.
-Advanced riders will then be supported according to their individual needs in section, dressage and jumping.
+The group will continue to work on proper aiding, seat and rein control.
+Advanced riders will then be encouraged according to their individual needs in section, dressage and jumping.

 |25 / 50 minutes for CHF|